akusei/pushover-bash/COMPOSER.md

 You can also refer to it in `composer.json` like:

+### Current Known Limitations

-**Known Limitation:** With the wat the current bash script is written, when you call `composer pushover-test` like below, there can be no spaces in the title and message, or it will only pass the first word; hence the dashes in the title and message below
+With the wat the current bash script is written, when you call `composer pushover-test` like below, there can be no spaces in the title and message, or it will only pass the first word; hence the dashes in the title and message below

 ```json
 {